BIONF/PhyloProfile/README.md

 Currently, two information represented on the profile are the Feature Architecture Similarity scores and Percentage of species that have orthologs with the reference sequences.
 These two information can be filtered from the plot by changing the corresponding cutoff manually.

 # Usage
-(1) Download all the files to your computer and keep their original folder structure.
+(1) Download all the files to your computer and keep the original folder structure.
 (2) Open Terminal, go to the folder that contains 2 files ui.R and server.R.
 (3) Run the app by typing: R -e 'shiny::runApp('',launch.browser=TRUE)'.

 Note: R has to be installed on your machine.
 The required packages will be automatically installed if necessary.

 # Bugs